 During much of the time after we graduated Hogwarts, I heard very little of Severus, except that he was associating with known Death Eaters.
 Shortly before you were born though, we heard, from various contacts, that Severus was brewing potions for Voldemort.
 There was no question in my mind that he could never know about you.

-Now,wrote his father.
+Now, wrote his father.
 I can just imagine you reading this right now.
 You're probably thinking that you look an awful lot like me.
 This is by design, rather than by nature.
-Sirius, your godfather, introduced me to an old ritual, it was once commonly used for adoption, where a parent can imbue a very young child that is not theirs by birth with a piece of themselves.
+Sirius Black, your godfather, introduced me to an old ritual, it was once commonly used for adoption, where a parent can imbue a very young child that is not theirs by birth with a part of themselves.
 Shortly after you were born, we gave you a potion with my blood, and I cast the charm that would make you my child by more than just marriage.
 This is why you look so much like myself, or as much as a baby can look like his father.
 The point is, I am your father, forever and always, but just as there is a part of me and your mother in you, there is still everything you got from Snape too, you just can't tell anymore by looking at you.
 Sirius is the only one besides us who knows any of this.

 That is why we are writing this letter, his mother continued.
 We did not write this letter just to tell you about your unusual heritage.
 I do not know all of what you have inherited from Severus, but I do know that you have a hereditary illness from him.
 There is no need to be alarmed.
 It is easily treatable.
-It is called hemophilia, and it basically causes your body to produce insufficient quantities of the blood cells responsible for clotting your blood when you bleed.
+It is a magical variant of an illness called hemophilia, and it basically causes your body to produce insufficient quantities of the blood cells responsible for clotting your blood when you bleed.
 There is a spell that treats this, but it is not a cure.
 It is a fairly simple spell, and lasts throughout early childhood.
 However, as children with this illness begin to mature magically, the magic that they use and encounter starts to wear away at the spell that acts in lieu of the cells that they are lacking.
 The spell has to be cast again.
 The older a child gets, and the stronger they become magically, the shorter this spell lasts.
 During early childhood, the accidental magic you perform is fairly limited, and has little effect on the spell.
 When you are young, just starting Hogwarts, the amount of magic that you use and is used on you is small, the spell will last an additional four and a half years, on average.
 By the end of your schooling when you are using powerful spells and practicing things like human transfiguration on one another in class, the spell is worn away quickly and it should be updated every year.
 You have only been practicing magic for the past two years, so this letter gives you quite a bit of time before you need to worry about this.
 Even so, you should check the strength of the charm when you get back to Hogwarts.
 I have included detailed instructions with this letter on how to do so, as well as how to renew the spell when the time comes.
 Properly managed, this illness should never affect you.

 The paragraph disappeared at that moment.